How Safe Will I Be Given What I Saw? Calibrated Prediction of Safety Chances for Image-Controlled Autonomy: Related Work

 \subsection{World Models}

 For systems with high-resolution images and complex dynamical models, trajectory prediction becomes particularly challenging.
-Physics-based methods and classical machine learning methods may not be applicable to these tasks, leading to the almost exclusive application of deep learning for prediction. \emph{Sequence prediction models}, which originate in deep video prediction~\cite[]{Oprea_2022}, often struggle in our setting due to compounding prediction errors, the difficulty of modeling long-term dependencies, and the large data requirements for learning high-dimensional dynamics..
-However, incorporating additional information, such as states, observations, and actions, in sequence predictions can improve their performance~\cite[]{oh2015action,finn2017deep,strickland2018deep} --- and our predictors take advantage of that.
+Physics-based methods and classical machine learning methods may not be applicable to these tasks, leading to the almost exclusive application of deep learning for prediction. \emph{Sequence prediction models}, which originate in deep video prediction, often struggle in our setting due to compounding prediction errors, the difficulty of modeling long-term dependencies, and the large data requirements for learning high-dimensional dynamics~\cite[]{Oprea_2022}.
+However, incorporating additional information, such as states, observations, and actions, in sequence predictions can improve their performance --- and our predictors take advantage of that~\cite[]{oh2015action,finn2017deep,strickland2018deep}.
 Another way to improve performance is to reduce the input dimensionality.
 High-dimensional sensor data often contains substantial redundant and irrelevant information, which leads to higher computational costs.
-Generative adversarial networks (GANs)~\cite{goodfellow2020generative} map the observations into a low-dimensional latent space, which can enable model-based assurance algorithms~\cite[]{katz2021verification}, and low-dimensional representations can incorporate conformal predictions to monitor the real-time performance~\cite[]{boursinos_assurance_2021}.
+Generative adversarial networks (GANs) map the observations into a low-dimensional latent space, which can enable model-based assurance algorithms, and low-dimensional representations can incorporate conformal predictions to monitor the real-time performance~\cite[]{goodfellow2020generative,katz2021verification,boursinos_assurance_2021}. \emph{World models}~\cite[]{ha_recurrent_2018} are a model-based approach in which a learned environment model serves as a surrogate for the real environment, allowing the controller to be trained largely in imagination rather than through direct interaction with the physical world.
+This can substantially improve sample efficiency and stability compared to training solely in the real environment.
+They achieve better results in training the controllers than basic RL.
+The world model learns an approximation of the system’s dynamics by collecting observations and actions as inputs and outputs the future states.
+The observation encoder, typically implemented as a VAE, compresses each observation into a latent space (low-dimensional vectors) and trains a mixed-density recurrent neural network (MDN-RNN) to forecast the next-step latent observations.
+The decoder of the VAE maps the latent vector into the observation space.
+This VAE--MDN-RNN world model is then applied to do trajectory predictions and get the competency assessment through the forecasting trajectory~\cite[]{acharya_competency_2022}.